-NUPLAZID may not gain acceptance among physicians, patients, and the medical community, thereby limiting our potential to generate revenues.\
+NUPLAZID may not gain acceptance among physicians, patients, and the medical community, thereby limiting our potential to generate revenues.

-Even if a product is approved for commercial sale by the FDA or other regulatory authorities, the degree of market acceptance of any approved product candidate by physicians, healthcare professionals and third-party payors, and our profitability and growth will depend on a number of factors, including:
+The degree of market acceptance by physicians, healthcare professionals and third-party payors of NUPLAZID, and any other product for which we obtain regulatory approval, and our profitability and growth, will depend on a number of factors, including:

-- the ability to provide acceptable evidence of safety and efficacy; - the scope of the approved indication(s) for the product; - the inclusion of any warnings or contraindications in the product label; - the relative convenience and ease of administration; - the prevalence and severity of any adverse side effects; - the availability of alternative treatments; - pricing and cost effectiveness, which may be subject to regulatory control; - · effectiveness of our or our collaborators' sales and marketing strategy; and - · our ability to obtain sufficient third-party insurance coverage or adequate reimbursement levels.
+- the ability to provide acceptable evidence of safety and efficacy; - the scope of the approved indication(s) for the product; - the inclusion of any warnings or contraindications in the product label; - the relative convenience and ease of administration; - the prevalence and severity of any adverse side effects; - the availability of alternative treatments; - pricing and cost effectiveness, which may be subject to regulatory control; - effectiveness of our or our collaborators' sales and marketing strategy; and - our ability to obtain sufficient third-party insurance coverage or adequate reimbursement levels.